 Lameness investigation is a core part of the East Kent Equine services.
-Thanks to the post-gradual training in Equine surgery and orthopaedics and the state of the art portable diagnostic equipment (especially digital x-ray machine and ultrasound) we are able to conduct thorough and indent lameness investigations at your premises.
+Thanks to the post-gradual training (in Equine surgery and orthopaedics and Veterinary Diagnostic imaging) and the state of the art portable diagnostic equipment (especially digital x-ray machine and ultrasound) we are able to conduct thorough and indent lameness investigations at your premises.
 We work closely with many local farriers and can advise remedial farriery with the support of feet radiographs when required.

 Lameness can be severe or have an obvious cause, with heat and swelling of the affected area.
 These cases will progress straight to radiography or ultrasound.
 In many cases however the lameness is mild and requires nerve and/or joint blocks to identify the source of the lameness.